input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 ### 1.4 Creating your token reserve

 Objective: Create a reserve for your token and define the release function `V`.
+There can be only one reserve, therefore one reserve token, for a partner chain.

 #### 1.4.1 Run the `reserve create` command